-A: While the academy concept is not new to U-46, it was not until 2017 that U-46 adopted the MSA framework for consistency in rigor and standards across all five academies.
+A: While the academy concept is not new to U-46, it was not until 2017 that U-46 adopted the Magnet Schools of America (MSA) framework for consistency in rigor and standards across all five academies.

-Q: How are the Magnet Academies different from the academies that are part of the Educational Pathways?
+Q: How are the Magnet Academies different from Educational Pathways?